deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-14/aa-working-w-vc-mvc-projects.md

     <b>Figure 14-1.</b> Selecting the project type, folders and assemblies for a new project
 </p>

 In this section two projects are created, they are called *MyEmptyApplication* and *MyMvcApplication* respectively.
-The *MyEmptyApplication* project use *Empty template* and the *MVC* option (*Add folders & Core reference*) is checked, this project contains basic references and the absolute minimum folder structure.
+The *MyEmptyApplication* project use *Empty template* and the *MVC* option (*Add folders & Core reference*) is checked, this project contains basic references and the minimum folder structure for an MVC framework.

 <!--
 Chapter 14: Overview of MVC Projects